apmckinlay/natureapp/insects/minerbee.md

 license_link: "https://creativecommons.org/licenses/by-sa/3.0/"
 location: [bc,ab,sk,mb]
 habitat: [grassland,urban]
+aka: ["Mining Bee"]
 ---
-Miner or Mining Bees burrow into the **ground** to make nesting sites.
+Miner Bee burrow into the **ground** to make nesting sites.
 If possible, they choose a bare, sunny, sandy spot.
 Each female bee creates her own nest and cares for her own eggs, but many species are **sociable** and build their nests close together.

 Miner Bees are medium-sized (.4-.8 in long) and brown to reddish-black with velvety hollows beside their **eyes**.
 They collect pollen and nectar from early-blooming flowers, berry plants, and fruit trees.
 They have very small stingers that may not even penetrate human skin.